daddydrac/computer-vision-container/README.md

 - Demonstrates the functionality of TensorBoard dashboard

-- Exec into container if you haven't:
+- Exec into container if you haven't, as shown above:

+- Get the <container id>:

-` docker ps `  get <container id>
+` docker ps `

 ` docker exec -u root -t -i <container id> /bin/bash `